chschnell/v86-i18n/keyboard-tables/README.md

     // ...
 }

-// instantiate Keyboard object for kbd_id "kbdgr" (German Keyboard Layout) const keyboard = new Keyboard("kbdgr");
+// use keyboard with kbd_id "kbdgr" (German Keyboard Layout) const keyboard = new Keyboard("kbdgr");

 const emulator = new V86({ ... });